 “Lomakatsi” is the Hopi word for “Life in Balance”

-Lomakatsi Restoration Project is dedicated to the restoration of forests and watersheds within the Klamath-Cascade-Siskiyou ecoregion’s of southern Oregon and northern California.
-We perform the majority of our work in the Rogue River basin of southern Oregon and its surrounding watersheds.
+Lomakatsi Restoration Project is dedicated to the restoration of forests and watersheds in Oregon and northern California.

-As a non-profit organization, Lomakatsi provides environmental educational and outreach, ecological forestry workforce training programs, community supported watershed restoration projects, and a wide variety of volunteer opportunities.
+As a non-profit organization, Lomakatsi provides education and outreach, ecological forestry workforce training programs, community supported watershed restoration projects, and a wide variety of volunteer opportunities.

 For a sample prescription, click here.